rlnt/arma-weaponhud/installation/custom.md

  ## CUSTOM INSTALL INSTRUCTIONS
  You should only follow these instructions if you **have any other of our scripts** installed!<br>
  In case you don't have addons/scripts that start with RLNT please follow these instructions instead: [fresh install instructions][freshinstallation]!<br>
  This instructions are noob-friendly; read everything carefully!
-There are many links to guide you through the right steps.
-Sometimes you also skip some steps to match the right oder again.
-Don't be confused about that.
+It's like a guide so you might skip some steps, don't be confused about that.

 <a name="customclient"></a>